Toy advertising: Consequences

 Persuasive commercials achieve such proportionate amounts of revenue, as children under the age of 12 have less cognitive ability to recognize the purpose of the advertisement.
 Brands sell a lifestyle, presenting to children the idea of happiness.
-Children at a vulnerable age believe that the lifestyle being sold to them is the truth, and by obtaining the products viewed they will mirror these impressions.
+Children at a vulnerable age believe that the lifestyle being sold to them is the truth, and by obtaining the products viewed, they will mirror these impressions.
 The mindset that purchase equals an acquired identity can be dangerous.
 It can present low self-esteem amongst youth because their reality is compromised by materialism.
-The journal of Social and Clinical Psychology conducts a model proving the relationship between materialistic values, compulsive buying tendencies, self-discrepancies and low self-esteem acts in a spiraling effect.
+The Journal of Social and Clinical Psychology conducts a model proving the relationship between materialistic values, compulsive buying tendencies, self-discrepancies, and low self-esteem acts in a spiraling effect.
 This is due to the fundamentals of human nature, which involve an endless amount of wants which contrast against a disappointing reality.
-An example of this is Barbie, who is globally advertised as a best friend for young woman.
-In commercials Barbie comes to life portraying personality.
-Marketers use idealistic settings to falsely advertise the lifestyle that comes with Barbie; either on the beach or in a night club.
+An example of this is Barbie, who is globally advertised as a best friend for young women.
+In commercials, Barbie comes to life, portraying personality.
+Marketers use idealistic settings to falsely advertise the lifestyle that comes with Barbie, either on the beach or in a nightclub.
 Settings are designed to convince children of this idealistic reality and an experience that they too can share with her.
-Yet, in reality Barbie's potential relies on a child's imagination.
+Yet, in reality, Barbie's potential relies on a child's imagination.
 The setting is not included.
-Mainly she has no relatable characteristics for children to look up to, establishing the argument of social pressures and self-esteem.
+Mainly, she has no relatable characteristics for children to look up to, establishing the argument of social pressures and self-esteem.
 For toy companies, however, this is parallel to revenue.

 Targeting gender

-Many companies selling toys also target children based on their genders.
-This is done in a variety of ways, such as how toys exclusively showcased in separate aisles depending on the intended gender or placing images of boys or girls on a certain product.
-Children begin to develop stereotypical, gender based knowledge during preschool and by the age of seven they have strong, established views on toy gender.
-Research found that when children aged seven to eleven were asked to choose a toy, most selected traditional gendered based occupational toys, reflecting role play.
-Furthermore, studies have shown that children (boys and girls) between the ages of 3–11 years old held negative evaluations of boys violating gender roles involving physical appearance, with the concept of boys wearing girls’ clothing was equated as being almost as bad as the concept of theft.
-Overall, many similar gender norm violations of boys are also considered more negative than when girls violated norms, such as wearing clothes intended for boys or having short hair.
+Many companies selling toys also target children based on their gender.
+This is done in a variety of ways, such as by exclusively showcasing toys in separate aisles depending on the intended gender or placing images of boys or girls on a certain product.
+Children begin to develop stereotypical, gender-based knowledge during preschool, and by the age of seven, they have strong, established views on toy gender.
+Research found that when children aged seven to eleven were asked to choose a toy, most selected traditional gender-based occupational toys, reflecting role play.
+Furthermore, studies have shown that children (boys and girls) between the ages of 3 and 11 held negative evaluations of boys violating gender roles involving physical appearance, with the concept of boys wearing girls’ clothing being equated as being almost as bad as the concept of theft.
+Overall, many similar gender norm violations by boys are also considered more negative than when girls violate norms, such as wearing clothes intended for boys or having short hair.